 Rave reviews may help 'Spider-Man' deliver holiday gift to theaters

-LOS ANGELES, Dec 14 (Reuters) - The newest "Spider-Man" movie adventure won glowing reviews from film critics on Tuesday, and box office analysts predicted the superhero spectacle would set pandemic-era sales records at cinemas this weekend.
+LOS ANGELES, Dec 14 (Reuters) - The newest "Spider-Man" movie adventure won glowing reviews from film critics, and box office analysts predicted the superhero action spectacle would set pandemic-era sales records at cinemas this weekend.

-"Spider-Man: No Way Home," produced by Sony Corp's 6758.T movie studio and Walt Disney Co DIS.N, stars Tom Holland in his third appearance as Marvel's web-slinging superhero and Zendaya as his girlfriend, MJ.
+"Spider-Man: No Way Home," produced by Sony Corp's 6758.T movie studio and Walt Disney Co DIS.N, stars Tom Holland as Marvel's web-slinging superhero and Zendaya as his girlfriend, MJ.
 The film opens exclusively in theaters on Friday.

 As of Tuesday afternoon, "No Way Home" had earned a 98% positive score from 65 reviews collected on the Rotten Tomatoes website.
 Supporters said the storyline would please old and new fans alike.